apache/sling-samples/org.apache.sling.graphql.samples.website/README.md

 It demonstrates both server-side GraphQL queries, used for content aggregation, and the more traditional client-side queries, using the same GraphQL schemas and data fetching Java components for both variants.
+Handlebars templates are used for rendering content, either on the server or client side depending on the website sections.

 Besides the page rendering code there's not much: GraphQL schema and query definitions and a few Java classes used for aggregating or enhancing content and for content queries.

 For now there's no pagination of query results, just arbitrary limits on the number of results returned.

-## Demo Website using server-side GraphQL

 The entry point for the demo website (after starting this as described below) is http://localhost:8080/content/articles

+## GraphQL and Handlebars, on both the server and client sides

 The articles and navigation pages are rendered using server-side Handlebars templates, which retrieve the aggregated JSON content of the current page by making an internal request to the current path with a `.json` extension.

-That aggregated JSON content is retrieved using server-side GraphQL queries so that a single request provides all the page content and navigation.
+That aggregated JSON content is generated using server-side GraphQL queries so that a single request provides all the page content and navigation.

 Those `.json` URLs are also accessible from the outside if client-side rendering is preferred.

-As a next step, to demonstrate "universal querying and rendering" the plan is to implement a small single-page application for content browsing, using client-side GraphQL queries and client-side Handlebars templates.
+The search page at `/content/search.html` uses client-side GraphQL queries and client-side Handlebars rendering (along with JQuery for glue) to demonstrate using the same tools on the server or client side, with minimal differences between both modes.

-With this we'll get the best of both worlds: server-side queries and rendering for the article pages (so that they make sense for Web search engines for example) and client-side queries and rendering for the few single-page applications that our website needs.
-Using the same languages (GraphQL and Handlebars) in both cases, with a small amount of Java code to implement the content querying and aggregation code.
+With this we get the best of both worlds: server-side queries and rendering for the article pages, so that they make sense for Web search engines for example, and client-side queries and rendering for the more dynamic "search" single-page application example.

+Handlebars was selected for this example as it's easy to learn and easy to implement on both the server and client sides.
+As usual with Sling, everything is pluggable so it can be replaced with your favorite rendering engine if desired.

+A small amount of Java code is used to implement the content querying and aggregation extensions.
+Writing that code requires only minimal knowledge of Sling.
+So far that code only uses the Sling `Resource` and `ResourceResolver` APIs to collect and aggregate content.

+This sample currently also includes the `HandlebarsScriptEngine` implementation, used for server-side rendering.
+We might move it to its own Sling module later if there's interest, for now it implements just the minimum required for this sample.

 ## Client-side GraphQL queries

 Client-side queries work using an external GraphiQL client (or any suitable client) that talks to http://localhost:8080/graphql.json

-For now we have a single "article with text" query to demonstrate the concept, for example:
+Here's an example query:

     {
+        navigation {
+            search
-      article(withText: "jacobi") {
+            sections {
                 path
+                name
+            }
+        }
+        article(withText: "virtual") {
+            path
             title
-        tags
             seeAlso {
+            path
             title
-          path
+            tags
             }
         }
     }

 Besides fixing the `DataFetcher`s to use the correct context Resource, setting this up